goomcoom/vuex-module-maker/readme.md

 ### Mutations

-The names assigned to generated mutations follow a similar pattern to the [getters](#getters), with the only difference being we prefix the mutations with 'set' instead of 'get' and we use the `mutation_name` instead of the `getter_name`.
+The mutations follow the same rules as [getters](#getters) but in the context of mutations the names are prefixed with 'set' instead of 'get'.

+The generated mutations set the state value equal to the passed value and `null` if no value has been passed.

+The mutations rely on the correct value type being passed, no type checks are done within the mutations as this package was designed to work best with [typescript](https://www.typescriptlang.org/docs/home.html).
+Using typescript allows us to have complete control over the value types are passed.
+See the typescript section [below](#typescript) for usage with typescript.

 ```javascript
 const instructions = {